Clinical Laboratory Sciences, Bachelor of Science

 The Profession of Clinical Laboratory Sciences

-Clinical laboratory science professionals are highly skilled scientists who discover the presence or absence of disease and provide data that help physicians determine the best treatment for patients.
+Clinical laboratory science professionals are highly skilled scientists.
+Thrt assist the physician by detecting the presence or absence of disease through the performance of laboratory analyses.
+They provide data that help physicians determine the best treatment for patients.
 Clinical laboratory technologists have a four-year college degree and an extensive theoretical knowledge base.
 They perform laboratory procedures that require sophisticated analyses; evaluate and interpret the results; integrate data; solve problems; perform consultations; conduct research; and develop new test methods

 The clinical laboratory sciences program at St. John’s University is influenced by a Christian philosophy of education, with service to God and mankind as its highest goal.
 The inherent concepts of this philosophy recognize the human dignity of man and his ultimate goal.
 We dedicate ourselves to acquire the knowledge and skills in the field of clinical laboratory sciences that would best benefit our fellow man.
 We will act at all times in a truly professional manner, serving human needs and maintaining strictest confidence in patient matters.

 Lisa Hochstein, M.S., M.L.S., (ASCP)CM

 For admission to the professional phase of St. John's University Program of Clinical Laboratory Sciences, the prospective student must be familiar with the role and function of a clinical laboratory technologist.
 Applicants must be able to match personal attributes with those required for practice.

 - Must demonstrate academic achievement by maintaining a GPA of 2.3 or greater overall as well as in all pre-clinical courses (science and math)

 - Show continued improvement in both academic and laboratory skills